Skip to content

 About us

-Public Governor elections 2024
+Public Governor Elections Results 2024

-• East Coast of Yorkshire (3 vacancies)
+• East Coast of Yorkshire - James Hayward and Paul Gibson

 Governors are not responsible for the day-to-day running of the Trust but have an important role in the effective running of the Trust.
 Governors hold the Board to account and advise the Board of public and staff opinion, acting as guardians of the public and staff interest.
 They make suggestions and, when appropriate, constructively question Board decisions.